 For urgent enquiries, please contact: firstname.lastname@example.org.
 For complaints, please contact: email@example.com

 TUI is stating that if your holiday can no longer go ahead as planned, you will receive a refund credit for the full value of your holiday.
 TUI will also give you a separate booking incentive up to 20% if your original booking was for a package holiday.
 If do not want to accept a refund credit you can apply for a refund; however, TUI will only process a refund for you once you have received your refund credit.
-Once you have received you will need to contact TUI by telephone on 0203 451 2868 between 9am and 7pm from Monday to Friday to request a refund.
+Once you have received you will need to contact TUI by telephone to request a refund.

-If you are looking to visit a TUI retail store, be sure to phone in advance to check the opening hours.
+If you need to visit a TUI retail store, be sure to phone in advance to check the opening hours.
 Use TUI's shop finder to get more information.

 Virgin Atlantic is operating a reduced flight schedule.

-If you are due to travel Virgin Atlantic are offering the following options:
+If you are due to travel and are no longer able to, Virgin Atlantic are offering the following options:

-Virgin Atlantic states that if your flight has been cancelled your ticket will automatically be left open as credit for you to use any time up to 31 May 2022.
-There's no change fee, and if you choose to travel on the same route up to 30th November 2020, we’ll also waive any differences in the fare.
-If an alternative flight or rebooking does not suit you contact the airline to discuss your options.
-For more information click here.
+Virgin Atlantic states that if your flight has been cancelled your ticket will automatically be left open as credit for you to use any time up to 31 December 2022.
+If an alternative flight or rebooking does not suit you, contact the airline to discuss your options, including refund requests.
+For more information visit the Virgin Atlantic website.

 Wizzair (Source: Travel Weekly)

 Wizz Air's network will be performing medical screening of passengers, therefore it is possible you may be subjected to such a check upon arrival at your destination airport.
-More information is available here.
+For the latest travel information visit the Wizzair website.

 If your flight has been cancelled Wizz Air advises that you will be offered the following options:

-- Re-book for another flight operated by Wizz Air on the same or – if necessary – a comparable route, at the earliest opportunity, subject to availability of seats if there is no lockdown of the airport or air travel in the given country or;
+- Re-book for another flight operated by Wizz Air on the same or – if necessary – a comparable route, at the earliest opportunity, subject to availability of seats if there is no lockdown of the airport or air travel in the given country;

 - Opt for a cash refund, however please note that this will take longer to complete due to the high number of inquiries we are dealing with.
 Customers will be informed about the necessary steps for a bank transfer or transfer to credit card in a separate e-mail.
 In this case, customers will be eligible for 100% of the original fare.